lydell/resolve-url/readme.md

 ### `resolveUrl(...urls)` ###

-Pass any number of urls.
+Pass one or more urls.
 Resolves the last one to an absolute url, using the previous ones and `window.location`.

 It’s like starting out on `window.location`, and then clicking links with the